petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 * **Favicon**: Client extensions can deploy a favicon for a specific theme.

-* **Custom Element**: Custom element client extensions can integrate a remote application into a page.
+* **Custom Element**: Custom element client extensions can integrate an application into a page.

 * **IFrame**: IFrame client extensions work similarly to custom elements, but they allow for limited interaction with a remote application using a separate `<iframe>` HTML element.